 Top Surgery – Feminine Chest Contouring

 The creation of a female chest contour means different things to different people.
 Most commonly, this involves augmenting the size of the breast to create a breast shape that is in better proportion with the rest of the body.
 This is typically performed with the use of breast implants, although in some patients, the breasts can be augmented with the use of transferred fat.

-Most patients will have had a trial of hormone therapy to try to stimulate breast growth.
-Often, this growth is inadequate to meet the desires of the patient.
-It is important to recognize that breast augmentation performed for trans females has unique differences from a breast augmentation performed on a cis female.
+Often patients will have had a trial of hormone therapy to try to stimulate breast growth.
+This growth is often inadequate to meet the patient’s goals.
+It is important to recognize that breast augmentation performed for trans females has unique differences from a breast augmentation performed on a cisgender female.
 Not only is the underlying muscle anatomy different but there will be other aspects of feminization to address including appropriate size of the nipple and areola complex as well as the removal of unwanted hair and chest wall fat.
 There is a myth that transgender patients typically seek unnatural breasts; in reality their requests are as varied as those of cisgender women, ranging from a subtle and natural change to a look that is fuller and more obviously surgical.

-There are several important anatomic differences between cis female and trans female augmentations that often go unrecognized by patients and surgeons:
+There are several important anatomic differences between cisgender female and transgender female augmentations that often go unrecognized by patients and surgeons:

 - The rib cage and breasts of a trans woman are usually wider than that of a cis woman of similar height and weight.
 To create an ideal breast shape and to have that breast fit on the chest wall means that the surgeon must take multiple, precise measurements, and select from a wide range of implants.
 While this “dimensional planning” is important in all breast augmentations, it is particularly important in the trans female patient.

 - A transgender woman’s nipples are usually situated more to the outside of the breast mound.
 This affects where the implant should be placed so that the nipple ends up relatively centered on the breast mound.